Cornelius Ryan

-Cornelius Ryan (5 June 1920 – 23 November 1974) was an Irish journalist and author known mainly for writing popular military history.
+Cornelius Ryan (5 June 1920 – 23 November 1974) was an Irish and American journalist, author, and historian, known mainly for writing popular military history.
 He was especially known for his histories of World War II events: The Longest Day: 6 June 1944 D-Day (1959), The Last Battle (1966), and A Bridge Too Far (1974).

 Born and raised in Dublin, Ireland, he began working as a journalist in London in 1940.
 He became involved in covering World War II and travelled with troops in Europe.
 After the war, he covered the establishment of Israel.
 He immigrated to the United States in 1947 to work for Time.
-In 1951 Ryan became a naturalized US citizen and lived there for the remainder of his life.
+In 1951, Ryan became a naturalized US citizen and lived there for the remainder of his life.

 Early life and education

 Ryan was born in Dublin and educated at Synge Street CBS, Portobello, Dublin, Ireland.
-He was an altar boy at St Kevin's Church, Harrington Street and studied the violin at the Irish Academy of Music in Dublin.
+He was an altar boy at St Kevin's Church, Harrington Street and studied the violin at the Royal Irish Academy of Music.
 He was a boy scout in the 52nd Troop of the Catholic Boy Scouts of Ireland and travelled on their pilgrimage to Rome on the liner Lancastria in 1934.

 Career

+War correspondent

 What I write about is not war but the courage of man.